Discover a New World of Sound by Upgrading Your Headphones

 Now that my ears are capable of hearing neutral sounds at all audible frequencies, it’s on to really dialing in my voice recordings which will involve an equally as intense research session on microphones.

-See ya then!
-Oh and by the way, if you have any stories about any of the headphones listed here then please leave your comments below.
+If you have any stories about any of the headphones listed here then please leave your comments below.
 I’m especially interested in hearing about anyone who has modified the MDRs with custom ear covers but all comments are welcome.